dkfz-unite/unite-feed-omics/Docs/api-models-analysis.md

 **`day`** - Relative number of days from the diagnosis statement.
 - Type: _Integer_
-- Limitations: Either 'date' or 'day' should be set.
+- Limitations: Integet, greater than or equal to 1, either 'date' or 'day' should be set.
 - Example: `22`

 #### Analysis Type